Financial settlements: how to sort out your assets

-At Pinnington Law, we manage all of our cases as cost effectively as possible.
+We manage all of our cases as cost effectively as possible.
 Almost all of our services, including divorce, are available within a Fixed Fee structure.
 This structure tells you what your legal costs will be at the beginning of the case with no hidden fees.
 Our direct approach will guide and update you throughout the entire progress of your divorce case and financial case.

 Financial settlements vary depending on your situation.
 Listed below are several financial claims which often occur as a result of relationship breakdowns: